kangminsukdotcom/blog/content/conversation.md

 ---

 For your meaningful conversations.
+Don't forget!
 The answers must be as detailed as possible.

 <div class="decision-section">
     <h3><em>Want to decide who goes first?</em></h3>